tensorflow/tensorflow/SECURITY.md

 Similar to best practices for other servers, we recommend running any `ModelServer` with appropriate privileges (i.e., using a separate user with reduced permissions).
-In the spirit of defense in depth, we recommend authenticating requests to any TensorFlow server connected to an untrusted network, as well as sandboxing the server to minimize the adverse effects of any breach.
+In the spirit of defence in depth, we recommend authenticating requests to any TensorFlow server connected to an untrusted network, as well as sandboxing the server to minimize the adverse effects of any breach.